LorenzoCorti/Modbus-RTU/README.md

 # communication initialization, test read command and write command
 In QT after creating the InverterDriver class I used this function to initialize the modbus communication and test the read command and write command. in this case I read three registers starting from address 1003.
-The write command instead provides for the inverter to run In the main.cpp i create:
+The write command instead provides for the inverter to run.
+In the main.cpp i create:
 InverterDriver * mb_ = new InverterDriver();